Why It Works

 1/4 teaspoon dried champagne yeast

-Mix sugar, ginger, and 4 cups water in saucepan.
-Bring to a boil, stirring to dissolve sugar.
+In a medium saucepan, combine sugar, ginger, and 1 quart (945ml) cold water.
+Bring to a boil over high heat and cook, stirring, until sugar is dissolved.
 Remove from heat, cover, and let stand 1 hour to steep.

-Strain syrup through strainer and funnel into 2-liter soda bottle.
-Add lime juice.
-Fill with cold water to within 2 inches of top.
+Strain syrup through fine-mesh strainer and funnel into 2-liter soda bottle.
+Add lime juice, then fill with cold water to within 2 inches of top.
 Cap and cool in refrigerator or ice bath until about 65°F (18°C).

-When ginger beer has achieved desired carbonation level, refrigerate.
-Serve and enjoy!
+When ginger beer has achieved desired carbonation level, transfer to refrigerator.
+To serve, strain into glass.

 Large sauce pan, strainer, funnel, clean 2-liter soda bottle